scenee/relax/README.md

 # Relax

-Relax is a lazy(yes, just for laziness) release tool for iOS developers who don't want to be bothering with codesign and Xcode stuffs!!
+Relax is a tiny release tool for iOS developers who don't want to be bothering with code signing and Xcode stuffs!!

 You just configure `scheme` and `provisioning_profile` to build archive and IPA files.

-You don't need to waste your time for codesigning problem especially on your CI workflow.
 Relax will save your time.
-It's hard to understand `xcodebuild` stuff, for example, codesigning mechanism.
+It's hard to understand `xcodebuild` stuff, for example, code signing mechanism.
 Relax takes care of much of the hassle of them. so you can focus on development.

-Relax is not faster than xcodebuild, but more simple.

 ## Features

 **Mutli distribution**

-* Easy to configure multi distribution(i.e. ad-hoc, enterprise & app-store) on code signing, Info.plist, build settings.
+* Eanble to configure multi distribution for each code signing identity, info plist and build settings(i.e. ad-hoc builds for different clients).

 **Less configuration**

-- Just configure `scheme` and `provisioning_profile`.
-- One configuration file instead of many xcconfig files or build configurations in your project.
+* One configuration file instead of many xcconfig files or build configurations in your project
+* Detect and check the related identity from a provisioning profile.
-- Automatically generate ExportOptions.plist for each distribution.
+* Automatically generate ExportOptions.plist for each distribution

 **Easy & Simple**

-- Easy to install.
+* Easy to install into macOS
-- Provide simple tools to support...
+* Provide simple CLI to resolve issues of IPA distribution support and CI environment.
-  - IPA distribution: Create, Validate and Resign IPA.
+  * Validate and Resign IPA
-  - CI environment: Provision and Inspect keychain and installed profiles.

-NOTE:

-You need to create a provisioning profile for your identity(certificate) and install them to a build machine by yourself because Relax doesn't access to Apple Developer Center for security reasons.

-But **`relax profile add` and `relax keychain add` help you to install them and resolve permissions for your identities in your keychain.
-I highly recommend to use those commands**.
-See [here](https://github.com/SCENEE/relax/blob/master/test/setup.sh#L22) and [here](https://github.com/SCENEE/relax/blob/master/test/setup.sh#L33).
+  * Inspector of keychain and provisioning profiles

 ## Installation